The Best Things to Do in Florence

 Stroll through an outdoor sculpture gallery

 When it comes to things to do in Florence, a leisurely walk around the Piazza della Signoria and its adjoining Loggia dei Lanzi is the perfect way to dig into the Tuscan capital’s rich artistic history without having to step inside.
 The historical sculptures on view here, standing in the open air, include a cast of Michelangelo’s David (remember, the original is in the Galleria dell'Accademia) as well as works by Cellini, Bandinelli and Giambologna.
 Once you’ve admired the art, sip espresso or something a bit stronger at an outdoor table in one of the piazza’s many charming cafes.
 Campari Spritz, anyone?
+Head back to your charming Plum Guide home once you're done with your leisurely day of living like a local.

 Have a picnic in the Boboli Gardens

-When the sun is shining, one of the best things to see in Florence is the majestic Giardini Boboli, an historic park first opened to the public in 1766.
+When the sun is shining, one of the best things to do in Florence is to visit the majestic Giardini Boboli, an historic park first opened to the public in 1766.
 Originally designed for the Medici family, it represents one of the most prime examples of the ‘Italian garden’, serving as inspiration for royal courts across Europe.
 Pick up sandwiches from a local panini spot and enjoy a picnic surrounded by lush greenery and ancient and Renaissance sculptures.
 Be sure to buy your tickets in advance and be aware that your temperature might be taken prior to entry.

 Enjoy a near-empty Uffizi